Constituent Assembly of Bangladesh: Members

 The Constituent Assembly was initially composed of all Members of the Pakistan National Assembly elected from East Pakistan in 1970 general elections, along with all members of the East Pakistan Provincial Assembly elected in the 1970 provincial elections, who had signed the declaration of independence.
 The initial count of members was 469.
 The Awami League had a supermajority with 167 MNAs and 298 MPAs.
 Other parties represented in the body were independents (1 MNA and 4 MPAs), Parbatya Chattagram Jana Samhati Samiti (2 MPAs) and National Awami Party (Wali) (1 MPA).
 East Pakistani legislators from the Pakistan Democratic Party (1 MNA and 2 MPAs), Jamaat-e-Islami Pakistan (1 MPA) and Nizam-e-Islam Party (1 MPA) refused to endorse the secession of East Pakistan.
 By the time the Constitution was promulgated, the tally had dropped to 404.
 10 legislators had died, of whom 5 were killed by the Pakistani Army, 23 were disqualified or expelled from the Awami League; and 2 defected to Pakistan.
 Later the member numbers became 421.

 All of the elected members were Bengali Muslims, except for 12, 10 (1 MNA and 9 MPAs) of whom were Bengali Hindus and the remaining 2 (MPAs of PCJSS) were Chakmas.
 It also had 17 (7 MNAs and 10 MPAs) female members, nominated by the Awami League.

 Shah Abdul Hamid was elected as the assembly's speaker and Mohammad Mohammadullah as deputy speaker.

 Rules of Procedure

 The Rules of Procedure was adopted in the first two-day plenary session.

 Drafting committee

 The Constitution Drafting Committee was formed on 11 April 1972.
 It had 34 members with Kamal Hossain as chairman.
-Razia Banu was its only female member.
+Begum Razia Bano was its only female member.
 Barrister Amirul Islam and Advocate Suranjit Sengupta were among the prominent members on the committee.
 Sengupta, the lone NAP(W) member in the body, was a vocal member of the opposition bench.

 Members of the committee are included below.